DLUT-datas/MDL-TL/CPEncoder/readme.md

 run AEmain.py to get the vector for gradient program

 ## Eluent Ratio Encoder
-Encode the eluent ratio types as a vector by AE2
+Encode the eluent ratio as a vector by AE2

 run AEmain.py to get the vector for eluent ratio